Art Contest – Info & Rules

 Guidelines:

 • We will accept fan art submissions based on a well-known anime, manga, or video game series.
-Do not list the title of the series or characters anywhere in the artwork so that we do not get in trouble from the respective copyright holder.
+Do not list the title of the series or any characters anywhere in the artwork, so we do not get in trouble with the respective copyright holder.
 Artist creativity and interpretation are highly encouraged.

-• Fan submissions may not be a tracing that is directly lifted from an anime, manga scene, or video game cutscene, even if the character design is modified to be original.
-Any entries discovered as tracing will be disqualified, and the artist will be banned from entering future contests.
+• Fan submissions may not be traced directly from an anime, manga scene, or video game cutscene, even if the character design is modified to be original.
+Any entries discovered to be traced will be disqualified, and the artist will be banned from entering future contests.

 • Fan art submissions that look like they were generated with AI will be quietly disqualified, and the artist will be quietly disqualified from all future contests.